...and how psychological science can help you deal with them

 Load up music, ambient noise, sounds of nature onto your phone or computer and plug your headphones in.

 If you practice using all of these tools, your transition into your new role will be easier, more fluid, and more fun.
 Let me know your experiences, and any other approaches that have worked for you.
-And, if you’re in the Boston area and you need someone to talk to about navigating your upcoming or recent promotion, feel free to get in touch with us — our psychologists specialize in the unique mental health needs of individuals in high-pressure careers.
+And, if you're in the Boston area and you need someone to talk to about navigating your upcoming or recent promotion, feel free to get in touch with us — our psychologists in Boston specialize in the unique mental health needs of individuals in high-pressure careers.